top of page

 wisdom

 “victorykindnesssplendorstrunderstandingwisdomknowledgengthfoundationbeautyroyalty,” he silently invited, and the little leader descended alone, landing with a soft radiance to his waiting open mouth.
-Eggshell thin cracks broke along his dried out porcelain skin, digging deeper and deeper into his form as the pull of the golden nectared letters reversed their way, drawn in to the cracks which created perfect puzzle holes to fit their letter pieces.
-Cup by Cup returned to their place in military like precision placement—feet, fingertips, shoulders, ears, crown—melted in to his now glowing crystalline body.
-Antoinette leaned over him, the soft circling wind brushing her hair and framing his head like a closing curtain.
-Her open lips hovering over the lips of the cup, touching, taking the smoke of the his final flame deep inside her.
+Eggshell thin cracks broke along his dried porcelain skin, and letter by letter floated down to find their crack in his form, perfect puzzle holes to fit their piece.
+Body by Body and Cup by Cup returned to the floor.
+Each cup in its place—feet, fingertips, shoulders, ears, crown—suddenly absorbed and melting in to The Professor’s now glowing crystalline body.

 He left.